Find Affordable College Courses

 Midwest City, OK

-Out of the 5 schools in Oklahoma that were part of this year’s ranking, Rose State College landed the # 2 spot on the list.
-Located in the suburb of Midwest City, RSC is a public college with a medium-sized student population.
+A rank of #2 on this year’s list means Rose State College is a great place for English language and literature students working on their associate degree.
+Located in the large suburb of Midwest City, RSC is a public school with a moderately-sized student population.

 Women make up 71% of the English language and literature majors at the school.